michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 23. and be renewed in the spirit of your minds,

-24. and wear the new man, who by Aloha is created in righteousness and in the sanctity of truth.Vabchasyutho da-qushtho.
+24. and wear the new man, who by Aloha is created in righteousness and in the sanctity of truth.

 25. WHEREFORE let lying cease from you, and speak the truth every man with his neighbour: for we are members one of another.